 The UAE has been at the forefront of adopting crypto: Along with Saudi Arabia, it’s experimenting with a virtual currency for banks.

-Abu Dhabi Global Market, a financial hub created to help the UAE diversify its economy, in June 2018 put in place a framework to regulate spot crypto asset activities.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Abu Dhabi Global Market, a financial hub created to help the UAE diversify its economy, in June 2018 put in place a framework to regulate spot crypto asset activities.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.